It’s tough to choose between Portugal or Spain. Check out the difference in cost of living, taxes, culture, and more!

 However, the Golden Visa rules vary slightly.

 Permanent Residence in Portugal can be obtained within five years after the Golden Visa is granted, and citizenship can be applied for the year after that.
-While in Spain, it’s a bit of time taking process as citizenship can be applied after at least 10 years of life in the country.
+While in Spain, it’s a bit of a time-consuming process as citizenship can be applied after at least 10 years of life in the country.

 So in case you’re looking for permanent residency, there’s quite a difference between Portugal and Spain.